Adults

 Cadet Sponsor Membership

-Cadet Sponsor Membership provides parents a great opportunity to help out their local cadet program.
+Cadet Sponsor Membership provides parents with a great opportunity to help out their local cadet program.

 Cadet Sponsor Members chaperone and drive during Cadet activities and help organize unit social functions.
 They don't wear Air Force-style uniforms, advance through the CAP grade structure, hold unit duty positions, or participate in operational or flight functions.
 You must be a parent, guardian, or grandparent of a Cadet in order to be a cadet sponsor member.